Marek Lieberberg: Pandemic and politics

 Lieberberg occasionally enters German political debates from a liberal standpoint.
 During the promotion of the Munich production of Cirque du Soleil's Totem show in 2020, capacity was repeatedly reduced by the German government due to the coronavirus pandemic, with Lieberberg describing the situation as a "game of cat-and-mouse" that persisted "in variations but with the same results".
 Despite this, he maintained that he was not a "Corona-denier".
 When announcing his Give Live a Chance concert, scheduled for September 2020 in Düsseldorf amidst the pandemic, Karl-Josef Laumann, Minister of Health of North Rhine-Westphalia, expressed his dissatisfaction by questioning the legal basis of the event and warning of its significant risk.
 Düsseldorf's Mayor Thomas Geisel found no legal issue, as the City of Düsseldorf concluded that this conformed to the regulations of the Corona Protection Ordinance.
 Negative reactions from the region's politicians left Lieberberg in a state of incomprehension, believing that a conflict of interest arising from the upcoming local elections was partly to blame for the controversy.
 He said political affiliations divided the "proponents and opponents" of his concert.

 German professionals in the live music industry faced challenges in securing government financial support during the pandemic, he said, because they had to prove their ability to repay in a context where it was impossible to project future income for the events sector.
 Lieberberg described this "type of bureaucracy" as "grotesque" but praised the German party Bündnis 90/Die Grünen's 10-point plan for saving the country's live music sector.
-In March 2022, Lieberberg discussed the coronavirus prevention measures affecting the event industry in Germany, and contemporary music culture suffering from eroded professional structures with requests for reopening rejected, attributing this to the "fear and apathy of those politically responsible".
+In March 2022, Lieberberg discussed the coronavirus prevention measures affecting the event industry in Germany, which he said had "eroded the professional structures of modern music culture", as well as the rejection of reopening requests, which he attributed to the "fear and apathy of those politically responsible".